*Updated October 2023

 Wheatlands Plantation in Sevierville, TN

 Best ghost story: You might spot blood stains in the home’s parlor.
-After the owner of the estate left Wheatland Plantation to her grandson, his jealous father confronted him and in turn was murdered by his son with an iron poker.
+After the owner of the estate left Wheatland Plantation to her grandson, his jealous father confronted him and, in turn, was murdered by his son with an iron poker.
 Although the floors have been cleaned numerous times, the bloodstains keep returning.

-Meeman-Shelby Forest in Germantown, TN
+Meeman-Shelby Forest in Millington, TN

 Best ghost story: Although no one has gotten close enough to Pigman to look him in the eye, campers have claimed to see him roaming around late at night — so be sure to pack your flashlight if you camp out!